h01ger/piuparts/README.txt

 'pre_test_' - at the beginning of each test.
 After metadata of the chroot was recorded for later comparison.

+'is_testable_' - before *installing* your package.
+If this script returns a non-zero return value, the installation of the package will be skipped, but the test will be reported as successful.
+Use this to flag packages that cannot be be tested with piuparts by design (e.g. usrmerge), require not publicly available external ressources (e.g. some downloader packages) or are broken beyond repair (e.g. buggy packages in archived releases).

 'pre_install_' - before *installing* your package.
 Depending on the test, this may be run multiple times.
 The PIUPARTS_TEST and PIUPARTS_PHASE variables can be used to distinguish the cases.